 Mobile Network in Gangotri

 BSNL has the best mobile network in Gangotri followed by Airtel.
-If you were carrying a BSNL phone, you will have network even for a couple for kilometers on the trek towards Gaumukh.
+If you were carrying a BSNL phone, you will have a network even for a couple of kilometers on the trek towards Gaumukh.

 Gangotri Trip Itinerary

 If you were coming from Delhi, then below is how you can plan your journey.

 - Delhi to Rishikesh / Chamba – Day 1

 - Rishikesh / Chamba to Gangotri – Day 2

 - Gangotri to Mussoorie / Dehradun – Day 4

 - Mussoorie / Dehradun to Delhi – Day 5